beingsaleem/Url-Shortener/README.md

 # Url-Shortener
-Spring Boot Project to
+Spring Boot Project for shortening the long URLs.

-1. shorten the given url.
+1. Shorten the given long url.
-2. redirect to the original url when the short url is clicked.
+2. Redirect to the original url when the short url is clicked.